MikeInnes/mikeinnes.github.io/_drafts/mixture-vi.md

 <img src="{{site.url}}/assets/2021-02-vi/particle.png" style="width:100%" />

 We start getting reasonable marginals at low [[N]], and even on tricky high-dimensional examples (eg [this time series model]({{site.url}}/2020/12/17/covid-gp.html)), we seem to either get the right marginals or overestimate them by a small factor – far better than underestimating them.
-When all else fails, variational inference is an really useful trick to have up your sleeve.
+The objective is also deterministic, which greatly improves fitting times.
+When all else fails, variational inference is a very useful trick to have up your sleeve.

 ## Notes